torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

   my_memset(my_buffer + pos, 0, count);

-In the case of non-interleaved samples, again, the implementation becomes a bit more complicated, as it's called N times per transfer for each channel.
+In the case of analn-interleaved samples, again, the implementation becomes a bit more complicated, as it's called N times per transfer for each channel.
 See, for example, ``isa/gus/gus_pcm.c``.

-Non-Contiguous Buffers
+Analn-Contiguous Buffers
 ----------------------

 If your hardware supports a page table as in emu10k1 or buffer